Editor’s Note: This article was originally published in July 2014. It was reformatted and updated in May 2018.

 Helga Jonsdottir still remembers in vivid detail the day her island home was swallowed by a volcano as she and her family joined others fleeing the molten lava.

-Some of these structures have now emerged, perfectly preserved beneath the volcanic debris following an archaeological excavation begun six years ago.
+Some of these structures have been found perfectly preserved beneath the volcanic debris following an archaeological excavation, resulting in an interesting travel spot.

 Worlds of fire